chantheepic/Excellence/resources/readme.txt

    (i.e. center point for rect and ellipse in svgView), Abstracting the calculations done to different shapes were difficult.

+==[HW07]==

+7. We decided to have the Controller catch errors that might be thrown when mutating the model.
+The controller then delegates these errors to the view to display whoever it chooses.
+This means IView has a displayError(str) method.

+8. The EditView takes care of low level callbacks, when something meaningful needs to happen, it calls methods defined in the Features interface.
+This listener is currently the controller.

+9. The user has the option to delete or create keyframes, we decided to not mutate the model when a user just wants to "insert" a keyframe.
+This is because it doesn't change the animation.
+The only time the model should care is when that keyframe alters the animation.

 *Future Revisions*
     - Factory for creating components
     - Builder for adding motions to components

 *CHANGES*

+  ==[HW06]==

   - Need to hold order that shapes were added, dictionary that holds order??
       -> or need to use a list instead of a map.
       ->UPDATE: linked hashmap is what we need.

   - New method needed to retrieve all components of a shape.
 The views need a list of components.

+  ==[HW07]==

+  - The model now stores keyframes as its data structure.
+It still has methods that can return motions.
+We did this because holding on to motions is slightly less space efficient.
+In addition mutating the model with respect to keyframes is easier when the data is already in keyframe form.

+  - Have a new class called Keyframe which holds onto a State and a tick.
+This class is completely immutable.

+  - IView added: tick(int), setListener(listener), displayError(str).
+Each of these methods were
+    added for the edit view. displayError(str) is used in the other views when they want to display an error. tick(int) and setListener(listener) are do absolutely nothing in the text, svg  and visual view.